Technical health

 The audit should separate recurring maintenance needs from problems that require redesign, custom development, cleanup, or migration planning.

-Yes, the consulting output can become internal priorities, vendor handoff notes, or a Zenthree scope after approval.
+Yes, the consulting output can become internal priorities, vendor handoff notes, or a Zenthree scope after the audit.

 Yes.
 WooCommerce reviews should include checkout, payments, order email, subscriptions, shipping, product templates, backups, and plugin risk.